-In the Province of Noord-Holland, MRA-Elektrisch (city-to-city electric) is committing itself on all fronts to stimulate electric transport.
-To operate successfully in this innovative environment, knowledge transfer and cooperation between government and market parties are essential.
-VINU acts as project manager, connecting partners and setting up pilots, thus taking practical steps to set in motion the transition to electric transport.
+In the Province of Noord-Holland, MRA-Elektrisch (city-to-city electric) is committed on all fronts to stimulating electric transport.
+To operate successfully in this innovative environment, knowledge transfer and cooperation between government and commercial parties are essential.
+VINU acts as project manager, connecting partners and setting up pilots, i.e. taking practical steps to set the transition to electric transport in motion.

 Cycling is currently a hot topic for the City of Amsterdam.
-This is essential to ensure that the bicycle does not become a victim of its own success.
-Therefore, the City of Amsterdam wants to transform the inner ring road (the Binnenring), from the Sarphatistraat to the Leidseplein, step by step into a continuous corridor for public transport and cyclists: reliable, safe for traffic and attractive.
+This is essential, to ensure the bike does not become a victim of its own success.
+The City of Amsterdam, therefore, wants to gradually transform the inner ring road (the Binnenring), from Sarphatistraat to Leidseplein, into a continuous corridor for public transport and cyclists: reliable, safe for traffic and attractive.
 Where the car is the guest.
 A complex assignment, with VINU taking on the roles of project manager, project leader and strategic stakeholder manager.

 In order to maintain the high quality of life in the Amsterdam region and to increase competition, a transition to a circular economy is necessary.
-The twelve Westas partners, consisting of hubs, business and government agencies, recognize this sense of urgency.
-The partners have expressed the ambition of jointly accelerating the transition to a circular economy within the Westas area.
-As coordinator, VINU has set up the collaboration and supports the Westas program team from the Province of Noord-Holland.
+The 12 Westas partners, consisting of hubs, businesses and government agencies, recognise this sense of urgency.
+They have expressed the ambition to work together to accelerate the transition to a circular economy within the Westas area.
+As coordinator, VINU set up the collaboration and supports the Westas programme team from the Province of North-Holland.

-The Schiphol Area Development Company (SADC) is developing the Schiphol Trade Park alongside the A4 highway, an ultra-sustainable and innovative working location.
-SADC aims to make this area into the ‘most innovative and sustainable working location in Europe’.
-This will become a place for businesses focusing on innovative logistics, product development and international trade.
+The Schiphol Area Development Company (SADC) is developing the Schiphol Trade Park by the side of the A4 motorway into an ultra-sustainable and innovative place to work.
+SADC aims to make this area the ‘most innovative and sustainable place to work in Europe’.
+It will become a location for businesses focusing on innovative logistics, product development and international trade.
 SADC aims to create a circular economy and take advantage of opportunities for sustainability, including a wide range of biodiversity in the green and water infrastructure.
-VINU was responsible for providing the project management office and for project leadership for all sustainability aspects, the main focus of this project.
+VINU was responsible for providing the project management office and project leadership for all the sustainability aspects – the main focus of this project.

-The City of Almere sees opportunities for developing transport hubs and intensifying use of space around train stations.
-Based on this ambition, Almere is taking an active role within the ‘OV-Knooppunten’ public transport hub, an initiative taken from the agenda of the Metropolitan Region of Amsterdam (MRA).
-On the Schiphol – Amsterdam – Almere – Lelystad route, a number of government agencies is keen to jointly stimulate the development of the transport hub and remove obstacles.
-The City of Almere has offered to make capacity available to the MRA and has asked VINU to organize this in practical terms.
+The City of Almere sees opportunities for developing transport hubs and intensifying use of space around railway stations.
+Based on this ambition, Almere is playing an active role within the public transport hub: ‘OV-Knooppunten’, an initiative taken from the agenda of the Metropolitan Region of Amsterdam (MRA).
+On the Schiphol – Amsterdam – Almere – Lelystad route, several government agencies are keen to join forces to stimulate the development of the transport hub and remove obstacles.
+The City of Almere has offered to make capacity available to the MRA and has asked VINU to take care of the practical aspects.

-To strengthen the Netherlands’ competitive position on the international stage, the Dutch government, the regions and the major cities have set out their Spatio-Economic Development Strategy (REOS).
-Included in this strategy is the development of ‘circular production landscapes’, areas where the circular economy can develop and where the Netherlands can lead the way for the world.
-VINU organized an expertise meeting to investigate which lessons we can learn from regions where this development is already underway.
+To strengthen the Netherlands’ competitive position on the international stage, the Dutch government, the regions and the major cities have drawn up their Spatio-Economic Development Strategy (REOS).
+Included in this strategy is the development of ‘circular production landscapes.’
+These are areas where the circular economy can develop and where the Netherlands can lead the way for the rest of the world.
+VINU organised an expertise meeting to investigate which lessons we can learn from regions where this development is already underway.

 Every day, tens of thousands of passengers arrive at Amsterdam Schiphol airport by public transport; people who are in a hurry but don’t know their way.
-These travel flows have to be kept on the right track.
+These travel flows must be kept on the right track.
 Dutch National Railways (NS), ProRail, Schiphol, the Amsterdam Transport Region, the City of Amsterdam and the Ministry of Infrastructure and Water Management all have a role to play in this and are carrying out their own projects.
-To improve coordination between projects and to increase the effectiveness of the measures taken, in 2014 we started up the OV Access to Schiphol program.
-VINU provided the program management.
+To improve coordination between projects and to increase the effectiveness of the measures taken, in 2014 we started the OV Access to Schiphol programme.
+VINU provided the programme management.

-The Hollands Noorderkwartier district water board (HHNK) is going to strengthen the Markermeer dikes.
+The Hollands Noorderkwartier District Water Authority (HHNK) has a project to strengthen the Markermeer dykes.
 The HHNK is keen to take advantage of this win-win opportunity to incorporate wishes from the local area.
-These wishes relate to preservation of the distinctive dike, the realization of cycling and walking paths and space for landscape and nature.
-HHNK wanted to carry out the preparation and implementation in an alliance with a market party; a tender was organized for this.
-VINU analyzed all the available collaborative opportunities and laid out all the relevant ground rules.
-VINU also supported the contract team as they put together a decision-making model for their market approach.
+These relate to preservation of the distinctive dyke, realisation of cycling and pedestrian paths, and space for the landscape and nature.
+HHNK put out a request for tender to carry out the preparation and implementation in an alliance with a commercial party.
+VINU analysed all the available collaborative opportunities and drew up all the relevant ground rules.
+VINU also supported the contract team as they put together a decision-making model for their commercial approach.

-In its policy document ‘We’re making it round’, the Province of Noord-Holland has described a clear development perspective for the transition to a circular economy.
-The urgency of this task is obvious and the resources are available.
-The accompanying Agenda for Action and Opportunity Map provide insights into the playing field for the circular economy and show where action needs to be taken.
-The province is waiting to get the ball rolling: now is the time to actually put the plans into practice.
-VINU’s task is to help partners realize their ambitions: this means encouraging and connecting municipalities, environmental services and the business community, capitalizing on opportunities and ensuring that agreements are made and upheld.
+In its policy document ‘We’re making it round’, the Province of North-Holland describes a clear development perspective for the transition to a circular economy.
+The urgency of this task is obvious and the necessary resources are available.
+The accompanying Agenda for Action and Opportunity Map give insight into the current playing field for the circular economy, and show where action is needed.
+The province is preparing to put the plans into practice.
+VINU’s task is to help the partners realise their ambitions: this means encouraging and connecting municipalities, environmental services and the business community, capitalising on opportunities and ensuring agreements are made and upheld.

 The ‘Buijtenland van Rhoon’ consists of several adjacent polders in the municipality of Albrandswaard.
-The Province of Zuid-Holland aims to develop 600 hectares of high-value countryside, combined with arable farming and recreational facilities.
-The realization of these natural and recreational goals is as an offset for the construction of the Tweede Maasvlakte port area.
+The Province of South-Holland aims to develop 600 hectares of high-value countryside, combined with arable farming and recreational facilities.
+The realisation of these natural and recreational goals is as an offset for the construction of the Maasvlakte 2 port area.
 Responsibility for the plan’s development, redesign and area management will be placed in the hands of an independent cooperative.
-The participants will be the agricultural entrepreneurs, investors and operators and representatives from the recreation and nature areas.
+Participants will be agricultural entrepreneurs, investors and operators as well as representatives from the recreational and natural areas.
 This approach is unique in the Netherlands.
-VINU is responsible for supporting the establishment of the cooperative, for branding for the area and for initiatives put forward by the entrepreneurs.
+VINU is responsible for supporting the setting up of the cooperative, creating a brand for the area and for initiatives by the entrepreneurs.

-The Leiden Bio Science Park – LBSP for short – is one of eighteen campuses in the Netherlands.
-The LBSP is home to international, innovative businesses from the life sciences and health sectors as well as several university departments and universities of applied sciences.
+The Leiden Bio Science Park (LBSP) is one of 18 such campuses in the Netherlands.
+It is home to international, innovative businesses from the life sciences and health sectors as well as several university departments and universities of applied sciences.
 This creates a remarkable environment.
-To maintain its leading role, the park needs reconstruction, ensuring LBSP remains accessible, sustainable and become a true campus as the business park deserves.
+To maintain its leading role, the park needs reconstruction, ensuring LBSP remains accessible and sustainable, and become a true and fitting campus for the business park.
 VINU is providing project management on the sustainable redesign of the public space on behalf of the City of Leiden.

-The existing tram connection between Amstelveen and Amsterdam Central station no longer meets current requirements.
-Hence four government agencies joined forces to upgrade the tram to a high-quality public transport connection, requiring integrated renewal of the rail infrastructure and deployment of new rolling stock.
-VINU performed part of the project management on behalf of the Amsterdam Transport Region during the preliminary planning phase.
-In addition, VINU supervised the design of managerial collaboration between the government agencies involved as well as advising on the organization of commissioning at the transition between the preparatory and realization phases.
+The existing tram connection between Amstelveen and Amsterdam Central Station no longer meets current requirements.
+Four government agencies have, therefore, joined forces to upgrade the tram to a high-quality public transport connection.
+This requires the integrated renewal of the rail infrastructure and deployment of new rolling stock.
+VINU carried out part of the project management on behalf of the Amsterdam Transport Authority during the preliminary planning phase.
+In addition, VINU supervised the design of the managerial collaboration between the government agencies involved, as well as advising on organising commissioning at the transition between the preparatory and realisation phases.